Core-Bioinformatics/ClustAssess/README.md

 `sketch.indices <- geosketch$gs(data.embed, sketch.size, one_indexed = TRUE)`

-and use those indices for your subsample.
+and use the resulting indices for your subsample.
 For PAC, subsampling to <1000 cells should help, and for ECS and data assessment functions, <5000 cells may be appropriate (and parallelization can further help reduce the runtime).